yigitpolat/praktikum/README.md

 approaches were attempted, each with its own limitations:

 - Single LED Lights on Top of Each Bottle: Initially, single LED lights were placed on top of each bottle in an attempt to improve visibility and facilitate differentiation between empty and filled sections.
-Surprisingly, this approach resulted in a deterioration of image quality.
 The use of individual LED lights added unwanted shadows and uneven illumination, making it more challenging to accurately detect the bottle contents.
   Examples:
     - [Image-5](./images/robot-camera-5.png)